viniciusvilasbs/springboot-jpa-hibernate-productRegistration/README.md

 # springboot-jpa-hibernate-productRegistration
-A backend project of a products registration system, developed during the Java and Objects Orientation course.
+A backend project of a products registration system, developed during the "JAVA - Object Oriented Programming" course.